 As a photographer I have always loved trees.
 Living on Maui for close to 20 years I have seen and photographed hundreds of different kinds of trees.
 It is my job to then figure out what they are in order to caption the images.
-As I work mostly in the visitor industry I am often on assignment with a tour and love having a tour guide to answer any questions I may have.
-This has been invaluable because I can look up what kind of tree or plant this or that may be but to hear first hand the story of HOW and WHY these trees are here and what they are used for is always fascinating to me.
+As I work mostly in the visitor industry, I am often on assignment for Maui tour companies.
+I have learned an incredible amount about Maui’s flora and fauna from having a tour guide along to answer any questions I may have.
+This has been invaluable because I can always look up what kind of tree I’ve just photographed but to hear first hand the story of WHAT and WHY these trees are here and what they were used for in old Hawaiʻi is always fascinating to me.
 Here are some of my favorite trees and their stories.

 The story goes that the sandalwood trade began in the early 1800’s shortly after the discovery of the islands by Captain Cook.
-At that time the slopes of Haleakala from sea level to the treeline at about 8000’ elevation were completely covered by a 3 layered rainforest canopy of diverse trees made up mainly of sandalwood.
-The tree is believed to be root parasitic in that it grows in association with other trees such as Koa and Ohi’a.
-This created a dynamic forest which captured moisture coming off the ocean to create a vibrant rainforest.
-The captured rain created the deep gulches and valleys that we see today.
+At that time the slopes of Haleakala from sea level to the tree line at about 8000’ elevation were completely covered by a 3 layered rainforest canopy of diverse trees of koa, ohia and sandalwood.
+The original Hawaiian sandalwood tree is believed to be root parasitic in that it grows and and spreads in association with other trees such as the native Koa and Ohi’a trees.

 One of first zipline courses in the country is in upcountry Maui.
 Skyline Eco-adventures started in 2002 and one of their goals as a company was and still is native reforestation.
 I was hired to shoot the tour and the planting efforts performed by local volunteer youth groups.
 They have now planted well over 300 koa trees along the course and in 2010 they somehow got their hands on a sandalwood sapling.
-To see it in the ground was inspiring considering it has been well over 180 years since a sandalwood tree has been known to exist on the slopes of Haleakala.
+To see these trees in the ground is inspiring considering it has been close to 200 years since a sandalwood tree has been seen on this part Haleakala.